Nicolls’ Outpost, Florida

 Nicolls’ Outpost was the smaller of two forts built by the British in the War of 1812.
 The site was located in present-day Chattahoochee, Florida.

-Nicolls’ Outpost was a rectangular earthen redoubt with a surrounding stockade and was armed with two small cannons that were garrisoned by about 200 white and black Royal Colonial Marines, along with about 500 Creek Indian warriors.
+Nicolls’ Outpost was a rectangular earthen redoubt with a surrounding stockade.
+It was armed with two small cannons garrisoned by about 200 white and black Royal Colonial Marines and about 500 Creek Indian warriors.
 It was named for its builder, Brevet Lieutenant Colonel Edward Nicolls, a noted British officer of the early 19th century.
 Nicolls enlisted and trained both free blacks and escaped slaves and was allied with the Red Stick Creek and Seminole Indians.
-His combined forces were planning an invasion of Georgia in February 1815 when they receive word that the War of 1812 had ended.
+His combined forces were planning an invasion of Georgia in February 1815 when they received word that the War of 1812 had ended.
 A major council of chiefs met at the fort the next month to appeal for continued British support, but the outpost was soon abandoned.

-Today, nothing remains of the fort, but a historic marker is located on South River Landing Road, half a mile south of West Washington Street (U.S. 90) Chattahoochee, Florida.
+Nothing remains of the fort today, but a historical marker is located on South River Landing Road, half a mile south of West Washington Street (U.S. 90) in Chattahoochee, Florida.

 Also See: